openharmony/docs/en/application-dev/reference/apis/js-apis-enterprise-applicationManager.md

 getDisallowedRunningBundles(admin: Want, userId?: number): Promise&lt;Array&lt;string&gt;&gt;;

-Obtains the application blocklist using the specified device administrator application.
+Obtains the application blocklist of the current user using the specified device administrator application.
 This API uses a promise to return the result.
-If **userId** is passed in when this API is called, the device administrator application obtains the application blocklist of the specified user.
-If **userId** is not passed in, the device administrator application obtains the application blocklist of the current user.
+If **userId** is passed in, the application blocklist of the specified user is obtained.
+If **userId** is not passed in, the application blocklist of the current user is obtained.

 **Required permissions**: ohos.permission.ENTERPRISE_MANAGE_SET_APP_RUNNING_POLICY